Josh-XT/AGiXT/docs/3-Providers/OpenAI.md

 2. Set `OPENAI_API_KEY` to your OpenAI API key.
 3. Set `AI_MODEL` to `gpt-3.5-turbo` for ChatGPT.
 4. Set `AI_TEMPERATURE` to a value between 0 and 1.
 The higher the value, the more creative the output.
 5. Set `MAX_TOKENS` to the maximum number of tokens to generate.
 The higher the value, the longer the output.
-The maximum for `gpt-3.5-turbo` is 4000, `gpt-4` is 8000.
+The maximum for `gpt-3.5-turbo` is 4000, `gpt-4` is 8000, `gpt-3.5-turbo-16k` is 16000.